inkle/ink-unity-integration/Readme.md

 ## Advanced

-**Editor Attaching**: It can be handy to attach the InkStory instance used by your game to the Ink Player window.
-You can do this in a single line using the InkEditorUtils.DrawStoryPropertyField function in an editor class.

 ## Updating Ink manually

 The ink git repo is updated far more frequently than this asset store package.